cyberway/cyberway.documentation/users/glossary.md

 ---

 ### Daemon
-a program on Linux systems, launched by the system itself and running in the background without direct user interaction.
+A program on Linux systems, launched by the system itself and running in the background without direct user interaction.

 ---